uragap/front_matter_test/index.md

 We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design also yields a win for accessibility.

+We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design also yields a win for accessibility.